Namide/inspire/readme.md

 **Status:**

 - Public (can be see by all user)
-- Protected (can be see by all exept public user)
+- Protected (can be see by all exept unregister users)
 - Private (can be see only by owner)
-- Draft (can be see only by owner and editors)
-- Deteled

 - items